Vaults of Memory:

 Better late than never, that time is now.
 With long-time society directors courageously introducing new directors and staff in 2015, the International Catacomb Society has become a leading source of information and insight into the material culture of the Ancient Mediterranean, while always keeping a special focus on the catacombs of Italy and the presence of Jews within the Greco-Roman World.
 A welcome surprise with all of these positive changes has been new public interest in the life and legacy of Estelle Brettman.
 In response to the desire to know more about Brettman's advocacy work for the preservation of Jewish historical sites, it seems appropriate to make widely available many parts of her book manuscript that discuss these sites.
 Shaping the narration in her voice, rather than re-writing the work from scratch, effectively contextualizes the book's own history within a larger story of 20th-century Jewish scholarship, transforming it into an eloquent primary source on the development of a global awareness of Jewish archaeological remains in Italy between 1960 and 1990, at the time the country's modern Jews were re-negotiating and strengthening their status within secular legal frameworks and Roman Catholic teachings and new discoveries of ancient Jewish buildings and other artifacts broadened the range of Jewish activity in the Roman Diaspora, signaling both a transmission and transformation of Jewish rites and traditions in the early centuries of the Post-Temple Era.

-My own hand in the editing of "Vaults" is limited to supplying the "bridging preface" and removing passages containing theories no longer widely accepted - a censorship, if you like, of what I hold to be overstatements and unfounded assumptions - yet, in carrying out this very task, I have often found myself rephrasing or summing up a critical statement that, in light of when the manuscript was first drafted in the mid to late 1980's, are ahead of their time.
+My own hand in the editing of "Vaults" is limited to supplying the "bridging preface" and removing passages containing theories no longer widely accepted - a censorship, if you like, of what I hold to be overstatements and unfounded assumptions - yet, in carrying out this task, I have found myself rephrasing or summing up critical statements that, in light of when the manuscript was first drafted in the mid to late 1980's, are ahead of their time.
 Even so, the surviving text is in no way a reflection of my own thoughts or study of the catacombs of Rome, though it is a topic I know well.
-Brettman, who photographed extensively in the catacombs, was consumed in her later years by the desire to share her knowledge of them, and this text manifests, in albeit mutilated form, something her "magnificent obsession" with the history and iconography of the Jewish catacombs of Rome, and her dying wish that this information be shared with her friends, her family - and speaking of Brettman, this could only mean - the world.
+Brettman, who photographed extensively in the catacombs, was consumed in her later years by the desire to share her knowledge of them, and this text manifests, in albeit mutilated form, something her "magnificent obsession" with the history and iconography of the Jewish catacombs of Rome, and her dying wish that this information be shared with her friends, her family - and now, at long last, with the world.

 - Jessica Dello Russo, Executive Director, International Catacomb Society (2017)